tactful-ai/on-prem/Docs/Scripts_Folder_Disscusion.md

 ## generate_cluster_configuration_file.sh

-This script generates a cluster configuration file (cluster.yml) for RKE/RKE2 based on node information and user-defined settings.
+This script generates a cluster configuration file (cluster.yml) for RKE based on node information and user-defined settings.
 ./generate_cluster_configuration_file.sh

-Functionality: This script generates a cluster configuration file (cluster.yml) required for setting up a Kubernetes cluster using either RKE (Rancher Kubernetes Engine) or RKE2 (Rancher Kubernetes Engine 2).
+Functionality: This script generates a cluster configuration file (cluster.yml) required for setting up a Kubernetes cluster using either RKE (Rancher Kubernetes Engine) or RKE1 (Rancher Kubernetes Engine 2).
 It constructs the cluster configuration based on user-defined settings and node information.

 Usage: Running this script will create a cluster.yml file in the cluster_configuration folder with the necessary configuration for your Kubernetes cluster.
 Users can customize this file before deploying the cluster.